amirdora/android-example-projects/data-binding-view/ReadMe.md

 </pre>
-3. Next we need to create variable for binding object inside our activity or fragment, and inside oncreate replace setContentView.
+3. Next we need to create variable for binding object inside our activity or fragment, and inside `oncreate` replace `setContentView`.
 <pre>
     lateinit var binding: ActivityMainBinding